FREQUENTLY ASKED QUESTIONS

 Welcome to the Musical Theatre Workshops FAQ page!
 We know that choosing the right performing arts education for your child can come with many questions.
 Whether you’re a new parent exploring our programs for the first time or a returning family seeking specific details, we’re here to help.
 Below, you’ll find answers to some of the most common questions we receive about our classes, auditions, performances, and more.
 If you don’t find the information you’re looking for, please feel free to reach out to us directly.

 Musical Theatre Workshops (MTW) stands out by valuing the entire journey of theatre education.
 Beginning with weekly classes in acting, singing, dancing, and other techniques throughout the school year, MTW emphasizes learning and growth through classroom instruction, rehearsals and various performance opportunities.
-The journey culminates in a final production and other showcases, such as participation in events like The Arts in the Heart of Augusta Festival and a Winter Showcase.
+The journey culminates in a final production and other showcases, such as participation in events like The Arts in the Heart of Augusta Festival.

 Choosing the right class for your child at Musical Theatre Workshops is important, and we’re here to help!
 Our classes are primarily based on age, with a focus on providing appropriate training and techniques for each age group.
 Here’s a quick guide to help you decide: